 Because Neuroception is a neural, rather than cognitive process; when the nervous system detects threats, it does so unconsciously; “triggering the body to engage defensively” (Porges, 2017).
-This means that when triggered to mobilize (flight or fight) or immobilize (freeze or fright), the body is not choosing to react as it does, rather it is compelled to do so for it’s very survival.
+This means that when triggered to mobilize (flight or fight) or immobilize (freeze or flop), the body is not choosing to react as it does, rather it is compelled to do so for it’s very survival.
 This ‘override’ occurs even if the escaped or avoided stimuli or event, is something that the person wants to do.

 It explains the neural process which drives a person to avoid or escape threatening stimuli, which in the case of PDA is everyday demands.
 Porges explains how even when the desire to do something is present, the ability to do so can be powerfully overthrown by the process of Neuroception.
 So in the case of an individual with PDA, we can begin to conceptualize how, when the nervous system detects threat and danger within “demands”; a survival response is triggered, facilitating a form of escape or avoidance.
 This may explain both the neural process and the lack of behavioural control in the “can’t help won’t” explanation, or perhaps more accurately; “can’t help can’t.”

-2. The survival response Flight is triggered when a person responds to a perceived threat with an intense urge to flee.
+1. The survival response Flight is triggered when a person responds to a perceived threat with an intense urge to flee.
 This flight can be literal; running away, or it can be more subtle and symbolic.
 An example of the latter would be when the person suddenly absorbs themselves in an activity that they are passionate about; in order to feel distanced from the perceived threat.

 2. The survival response Fight is triggered when a person responds aggressively to a stimuli that is frightening to them.
 This survival response overrides the individual’s connection with others and the fight responses are triggered unconsciously and unintentionally.

 Once the nervous system has calmed; feelings of shame and regret are likely to be profound, regardless of the person’s ability to verbalize these feelings”.
 (Newbold, 2014)

-5. The fifth F: Fawn (Walker, 2013) is largely unrecognised.
+4. Fawning (Walker, 2013) is largely unrecognised.
 This survival response occurs as a result of prolonged high stress situations.
 When the fawn response is triggered, we may observe an uncharacteristic mode of “people pleasing” or deferring to the needs and wishes of others, whilst surrendering one’s own.
 Fawn is a survival response that can be triggered when a person feels at risk from the people or environment they are in.
-(Bal, 2009) For example, if I am overwhelmed by something in the environment, or by the people around me my Neuroception may trigger the fawn response “which leads to compliance in order to avoid conflict”.
-(Bal, 2009).
+(Bal, 2009) For example, if I am overwhelmed by something in the environment, or by the people around me my neuroception may trigger the fawn response “which leads to compliance in order to avoid conflict” (Bal, 2009).

 I have replaced Porges’s term “faulty” with “highly sensitive” as I believe that this is about a different, rather than faulty neural process.
-I embrace the science of Neurological theory, but believe in the importance of avoiding “medical model” terms; such as faulty or disordered, when we can replace these with more respectful and accepting references to “difference”.
-The amended wording does not alter the theory; simply the way it may be experienced by those to whom it relates.
-It also does not take away from the impact of having a highly sensitive neuroception; it is possible to validate the difficulties that difference creates for the person and their loved ones, without describing something inside of a person as faulty or disordered.
+We can appreciate and be grateful for the neuroscience, without subscribing to a “medical model”, i.e. using terms such as ‘faulty’ or ‘disordered’.
+We can replace these with more respectful and accepting references to difference, and still benefit from the theory’s applications.
+Adapting the narrative does not take away from understanding the impact of having highly sensitive neuroception.
+I feel it is possible and incredibly important to validate the difficulties that arise when we have a different experience of the world, without describing something inside of the person as faulty or disordered.

 The fawn response is much less likely to be triggered in an environment where the person feels safe; with a person who is well known to them.
 If as part of a trusting relationship, kind and gentle responses are the norm, then that person is established as predictable.
 “Our nervous systems like predictable” (Porges, 2017) predictable is safe.
 In safe relationships the Fawn response is much less likely to be triggered.
 In less well known relationships or contexts such as school or hospital, the “Fawn” response is more likely to be triggered to avoid conflict and to maintain feelings of safety until back in the refuge of home.
-When a neurception of threat is detected at home with those safe adults; one of the first four survival responses are more likely to be triggered.
+When a neurception of threat is detected at home around adults who feel safe; one of our other survival responses are more likely to be triggered.